Self-consistent renormalized spin-wave theory of magnetic and topological transitions in two-dimensional honeycomb ferromagnets: Conclusion

 Together, these results clarify both the predictive power and the limitations of SRSWT in modeling two-dimensional magnetic systems.
 By incorporating higher-order terms in the Holstein-Primakoff expansion and carefully tracking fluctuation-driven corrections, our approach highlights how subtle competing interactions can qualitatively alter both thermodynamic and topological aspects of the phase diagram.
 While SRSWT captures key features of finite-temperature magnetism in two-dimensional systems, its tendency to overestimate fluctuations near the transition underscores the need for complementary methods—such as quantum Monte Carlo approaches—to benchmark and refine its predictions.

 To assess the experimental feasibility of our predictions, we compare the characteristic temperature scales obtained from our theory with those reported in experiments on CrI$_3$~\cite{Chen18}.
 From Fig.~4(b), we find that the Curie temperature is approximately $T_{\rm Curie} \approx 2.5J$ for $J'/J=-0.07$.
 Using $J=2.01$~meV from Ref.~\cite{Li18}, this corresponds to $T_{\rm Curie} \simeq 58$~K, which is close to the experimental value $61$~K reported in the same work.
 In this parameter regime we also obtain a topological transition at $T_c \approx 2.4J$, i.e., about 2.3~K below $T_{\rm Curie}$.
 We chose this case because it yields the largest separation between $T_c$ and $T_{\rm Curie}$ within our parameter scan, making it the most favorable scenario for experimental detection.
 Such a difference should be experimentally accessible, for example through thermal Hall measurements~\cite{Onose10,Hirschberger15} or inelastic neutron scattering~\cite{Chen18}.
+This large separation explicitly demonstrates that the topological gap closing is a distinct physical mechanism driven by band renormalization, independent of the critical fluctuations associated with $T_{\rm Curie}$.
+Consequently, the proximity of $T_{\text{Curie}}$ and $T_c$ observed in the $J' > 0$ case (Fig.~\ref{fig:2}) should be understood as a specific characteristic of that parameter space, rather than an intrinsic coupling of the two transitions.

 In summary, our work provides a unified framework for understanding how external fields and competing exchange interactions shape both the nature of magnetic phase transitions and the emergence of topological magnon excitations.
 These insights offer guidance for the interpretation of experiments on van der Waals magnets and suggest practical strategies for tuning two-dimensional quantum materials into regimes where fluctuation-induced topological transitions can be realized.